-The worst part?
-Many Americans don’t realize they’re a victim of a tax scam until it’s too late.
-They file taxes as usual but the IRS rejects their legitimate tax return saying they already submitted and received a refund.
+On the flip side, many Americans don’t realize they’re a victim of a tax scam until it’s too late.
+They file taxes as usual but the IRS rejects their legitimate tax return saying that they already submitted and received a refund.
 But where’s the money?

 Scammers commit tax identity theft by claiming taxes in your name.
-All they need is a bit of stolen information like your name, Social Security number, and address.
+All they need are fragments of stolen information like your name, Social Security number, and address.
 This means that if someone stole your tax refund, they may have also stolen your identity.

 In this guide, we’ll show you how to identify the warning signs of tax identity theft, what to do if someone steals your tax refund, and how to get your money back.